 The success of this strategy ultimately rests with the individuals and communities across the State of Tennessee.

 Tennessee Strategy for Suicide Prevention – click each item for more information

 - Develop broad-based support for suicide prevention.

 A. Form and sustain public-private partnerships with the widest variety possible of community partners in suicide prevention activities, up to and including state departments and agencies.

-B. Continue to engage state, county, and city government in suicide prevention efforts including the annual Suicide Prevention Awareness Month proclamation effort.
+B. Continue to engage state, county, and city government in suicide prevention efforts including, but not limited to, the annual Suicide Prevention Awareness Month proclamation effort.

 C. Advocate within the General Assembly and state departments around efforts such as improved access to community-based mental health and substance abuse services and legislation on provider’s suicide care competency.